-During the feasibility study process, the study team should assess the best organization to coordinate heritage area activities.
-Possible coordinating entities include a nonprofit organization, an alliance of organizations, a coalition, a local or a state government.
+During the feasibility study process, residents decide on the best way to coordinate heritage area activities.
+This can be through a non-profit alliance, a loose confederation of interested individuals or a more formal local or state government body.
 If a designation bill is introduced in Congress, it will identify a "local coordinating entity."
 This body is authorized to manage the federal funding allocated to carry out the purposes of the legislation.

-It is important to consider carefully different options for their local coordinating entity.
+It is important for residents of a region to consider carefully when considering different options for their local coordinating entity.
 Think beyond the first few organizations or bodies that come to mind.
-Engage as many stakeholders as possible in the feasibility study process, in order to get a diverse scope of ideas for management and coordination of your National Heritage Area.
+Engage as many people as possible in the feasibility study process, in order to get a diverse scope of ideas for management of your National Heritage Area.
 Do they all have a passion for the region, or a commitment to community well-being?
-Do they have the financial and organizational capacity to coordinate a heritage area?
 Do boards have diverse skill sets, marketing savvy, etc?
 Are they well-connected people in the area?
+A few of these might be helpful, even if they're too specific to be perfect in every case.